eaftan/eaftan.github.io/_posts/2021-02-26-Hyrums-Law.md

 changes from invocation to invocation.
 The environment variable can be used to fix the seed and reproduce bugs.

-## Summary
+## Conclusions

 Hash iteration order is a great example of Hyrum's Law -- if the iteration order is stable in practice, users will depend on it no matter what the documentation says.
 The best way to fix this is to randomize the iteration order, making it impossible for users to depend on it.
-Alternatively, you can fix and specify the order if underspecifying it isn't buying you anything.
+Alternatively, you can specify the order if underspecifying it isn't buying you anything.

 The people who have to deal with this problem might get frustrated that _people are doing it wrong_!!!
 And yes, people are in fact doing it wrong.
 But even the best software engineers make